notinaboat/UnixIO.jl/packages/IOTraits/README.md

-Or, the `buffer` can be any collection that implements the Iteration Interface, the Indexing Interface, the AbstractChannel interface, or the `push!`/`pop!` interface.[^NOTE1]
+Or, the `buffer` can be any collection that implements the Iteration Interface, the Indexing Interface, the AbstractChannel interface, or the `push!`/`pop!` interface.

-[^NOTE1]:
-In some cases it is necessary to define a method of the `ToBufferInterface()` or `FromBufferInterface()` trait functions to specify what interface a particular buffer type uses (e.g. if a buffer implements more than one of the supported interfaces).
+In some cases it is necessary to define a method of `ToBufferInterface()` or `FromBufferInterface()` to specify the interface to use for a particular buffer type (e.g. if a buffer implements more than one of the supported interfaces).
 Defining these trait methods can also help to ensure that the most efficient interface is used for a particular buffer type.